 6) The IMAS Technical Notes 10.20-02/09 for Mine Action on Field Risk Assessment depends heavily on an intimate knowledge of the accident record and the factors that commonly contribute to accidents.

 7) A significant number of accident reports include elements that show the investigators did not know (or had misunderstood) the IMAS requirements.
-This has supported arguments for simplifying the language and presentation of IMAS documents - and although this has not had obvious success to date, I remain optimistic that it will in time.
+This has supported arguments for simplifying the language and presentation of IMAS documents - without much obvious success.
+The quality and consistency of IMAS documentation has fallen since the UNMAS takeover.